StormingMoose/Perky_and_Rides/README.md

 Flash to your ESP32 with the Arduino IDE.

-Pick from Tracked Vehicles using two motors, or meccanum vehicles using four motors, or coming soon, wheeled road vehicles.
+Pick from Tracked Vehicles using two motors, or meccanum vehicles using four motors, or wheeled road vehicles.
+More are in development.

 Have fun.